 In February, we held 'Safer Internet Week' as an enrichment to our curriculum learning.
 During this week the children enjoyed assemblies led by the Headteacher, School Councillors and House Captains.

 A 'Zip it, Block it, Flag it' Digital Code Poster competition was launched and the children learnt about being S.M.A.R.T online.

 Click on the links below for assembly powerpoint led by the children with Miss Hodgkinson and also for useful links for children and parents through our latest news feature.

 Mr Cook is co-ordinating this work as our Behaviour Lead and our work in this area links to other projects, such as the 'Each Amazing Breath: Take Five Breathing' Project we are also involved in, which is aimed at building resilience and supporting learner behaviour and well-being in our children.
-Other support in our school, including the school having two trained Primary Mental Health Ambassadors who are working with the local Primary Mental Health Team and our local School Behaviour and Attendance Partnership (SBAP); a learning mentor trained in Stonewall, Lego Therapy and other relevant areas, as well a school subscription to CASY counselling, which means we have a trained counsellor working in school each week.
+Other support in our school includes the school having two trained Primary Mental Health Ambassadors who are working with the local Primary Mental Health Team and our local School Behaviour and Attendance Partnership (SBAP); a learning mentor trained in Stonewall, Lego Therapy and other relevant areas, as well a school subscription to CASY counselling, which means we have a trained counsellor working in school each week.
 We also have trained staff in ‘Emotions Coaching’, which underpins our approach and ethos.